Skip to main content

 • “The atmosphere is enriched by a sublime soundtrack that pairs ambient lo-fi beats with nostalgic melodies, further immersing players in an emotional limbo between serenity and sorrow.”

-• “The music complements the scenes, with cozy and comforting tracks setting the mood for most of the regular setting at the cafe, but when the music takes a more jarring tone, you know that something significant is about to happen.”
+• “The music complements the scenes, cozy and comforting tracks set the mood for most of the regular setting at the cafe, but when the music takes a more jarring tone, you know that something's about to go down.”

 • “While the game is visually and musically pleasing, if you cannot handle mundane dialogue and irrational conflict, Kemono Teatime is a bitter experience, with little sweetness to be had.”